zchee/cznic-ccgo/README.md

 on a C "Hello, World" program and get an interesting result.

-This directory also containds the older v2 and v1 versions.
+This directory also contains the older v2 and v1 versions.
 You almost certainly want the version in v3.

 - Compile hello.c